okorach/sonar-tools/README.md

 The following utilities are available:
 - **sonar-audit**: Audits a SonarQube platform
-- **sonar-housekeeper**: Deletes projects that have not been analyzed since a certain number of days
+- **sonar-housekeeper**: Deletes projects that have not been analyzed since a certain number of days, or deletes tokens created since more than a certain number of days
 - **sonar-measures-export**: Exports measures/metrics of one, several or all projects of the platform i CSV
 - **sonar-issues-export**: Exports issues (potentially filtered) from the platform in CSV
 - **sonar-issues-sync**: Synchronizes issue changelog between branches, projects or even platforms